ryskwok/murder-game/README.md

 # Murder Game

 ## What is the Murder Game?
-Murder Game is a fun game that makes great memories for your next trip with friends and family.
+Murder Game, aka Assassins or Human Clue(do), is a fun game that makes great memories for your next trip with friends and family.
 The rules are simple: everyone is randomly assigned a target, a random object, and a location.
 Throughout the trip, your goal is to "murder" your target by handing them the random object in the location.
 Your target must willingly accept the object and there must be a witness to see it happen.

 This webapp is built with [Cursor](https://www.cursor.com/) to facilitate the setup of the game.